Red-Hat-EMEA-Portflio-SSA/bcl_setup/README.md

 ## mschreie@mschreie
 ## mschreie@rhel9msi.example.com

-# I'm working with execution environments, whihc are needed for the different
+# I'm working with an execution environment, which has included all pyhton modules and the needed
-# moduels.
-I do not have one EE which just works for everything due to
-# dependencies.
-# bcl-ov:1
-#   base:
+# content collections (including the three above).
+# bcl-ov:8 is the current ee used.
+#   the definition is based on the definition of:
-#      quay.io/redhat_emp1/ee-ansible-ssa:2.0.0.1
+#      quay.io/redhat_emp1/ee-ansible-ssa:2.x.x.x
 #   includes:
 #    hpeOneView                8.1.0     HPE OneView Python Library
 #    hpICsp                    1.0.2     HP Insight Control Server Provisioning Python Library